kazuyamarino/nsy-docs/USERGUIDE.md

 });
 ```

-Route also supports regex parameters, such as:
+Route also supports regex parameters (Uri params), such as:

-Uri params :
 ```
 ':all'		 => '.*',
 ':any'		 => '[^/]+',